 Sellers send their products to one of the many Amazon warehouses scattered across the country for storage.
 When an order comes in, Amazon employees pick, pack and ship the item(s) to the customer.
 Even the returns and customer support are handled by the company staff as part of the service.

-Let’s get into the meat of things and discuss what’s needed for Amazon FBA and how the process looks like from start to finish.
+Let’s get into the meat of things and discuss what’s needed for Amazon FBA and what the process looks like from start to finish.

 To enroll in FBA, you first need a seller account, an active listing, and some inventory.
-Amazon provides you with the warehouse address you need to ship your product to.
+Amazon provides you with the warehouse address you need to ship your product.
 You then finalize the shipment plan and dispatch the inventory to its destination.

 When a customer places an order, Amazon immediately gets to work.
 It packs your product, puts a shipping label on it, and sends it off to your customer using the fastest mode of delivery available.
 The final payment is remitted to your account.
 Later, if there are any return or refund requests, Amazon takes care of that too.